Moosieus/ecto_proposal/readme.md

 # For the morning:
 * Now that the problem domain's somewhat well defined, I can start proposing a solution here.
+* Or perhaps better put, I can open the conversation up to others.
+* This will likely take a while to get right, if it ends up a desirable and viable pursuit in the first place.